jeremymarc/jeremymarc.github.com/_posts/2013-01-31-symfony-form-and-doctrine-inverse-side-association.md

 ---
 {% include JB/setup %}

+Dealing with doctrine associations is getting more and more simple with new versions.
+But doctrine is still based on few concepts which need to be understood.
+Owning and reverse side is one of them ; we will see how it can be handled when working with symfony2 forms.

 Imagine the situation where you have a User which can have multiples addresses.
 You will create 2 entities like this :